European-XFEL/EXtra-geom/docs/geometry.rst

 .. _det-LPD-Mini:

-LPD-Mini
+LPD Mini
 --------

-LPD-Mini consists of 16 sensor tiles, of a total of 256x256 pixels. which this geometry code can position independently.
+LPD Mini consists of one or more modules, each with 64×128 pixels, made up of two 32×128 tiles.

 .. figure:: _static/lpd_mini_layout.png

-   The approximate layout of LPD-Mini, in a front view (looking along the beam).
+   The approximate layout of one LPD Mini module, in a front view (looking along the beam).

 .. autoclass:: LPD_MiniGeometry